RadarVisuals/RADAR/full_codebase_dump.md

         this.layerId = layerId;

         try {
-            // --- START: FIX FOR PRE-MULTIPLIED ALPHA ---
-            // Create the context with premultipliedAlpha set to true.
-This aligns the canvas
-            // drawing with the browser's compositing engine, preventing opacity dips during CSS fades. const contextOptions = { alpha: true, willReadFrequently: false, premultipliedAlpha: true };
+            const contextOptions = { alpha: true, willReadFrequently: false, premultipliedAlpha: true };
             this.ctxA = canvasA.getContext('2d', contextOptions);
             this.ctxB = canvasB.getContext('2d', contextOptions);
-            // --- END: FIX FOR PRE-MULTIPLIED ALPHA ---

             if (!this.ctxA || !this.ctxB) throw new Error(`Failed to get 2D context for Layer ${layerId}`);
         } catch (e) {